Qualified Personal Residence Trust

 Viewpoints on Financial Planning

 One of the best tools to manage future transfer tax liability for wealthy families is a qualified personal residence trust (QPRT).
-A QPRT allows one to make greater use of their gift tax exemption ($5.25 million in 2013), and IRS regulations provide a ready road map to accomplish an effective transfer that can save significant future gift and/or estate taxes.
+A QPRT allows one to make greater use of their gift tax exemption ($5.34 million in 2014).
+IRS regulations provide a ready road map to accomplish an effective transfer that can save significant future gift and/or estate taxes.
 It is ideal for anyone who has a substantial estate and is expected to face future transfer taxes.
-For the purpose of a QPRT, a home can be either a primary residence or a second home (beach house, lake house, mountain house, etc.).
+For the purpose of a QPRT, a home can be either a primary residence or a second home (i.e. beach house, lake house, mountain house).

-A QPRT is a lifetime transfer of a personal residence in exchange for continued rent-free use of the residence for the trust term.
-Assuming the grantor survives the trust term, the residence either passes outright to the beneficiaries of the trust or can remain in trust for their benefit.
-Essentially, a successful QPRT allows one to reduce the gift or estate tax cost of transferring a residence through the leveraging of the $5.25 million (2013 limit) gift tax exemption.
+A QPRT is a lifetime transfer of a personal residence (primary or second home) in exchange for continued rent-free use of the residence for the trust term.
+Assuming that the grantor survives the trust term, the residence either passes outright to the beneficiaries of the trust or can remain in trust for their benefit.
+Essentially, a successful QPRT allows one to reduce the gift or estate tax cost of transferring a residence by leveraging the $5.34 million (2014 limit) gift tax exemption.

-Assuming the mountain home was worth $2 million at that time, Betty would have been able to transfer a $2 million residence to her children at a transfer tax inclusion of less than $475,000.
+Assuming the mountain home was worth $2 million at that time, Betty would have been able to transfer a $2 million residence to her children at a transfer tax inclusion of $375,430.
 Because a QPRT is a future interest gift, the $14,000 annual gift exclusion is not available.

 FREQUENTLY ASKED QUESTIONS